SOUTHEAST U.S. INDUSTRIAL MARKET REPORT – Q1 2025

 ©2025 Cornovus Capital.
 All rights reserved.

-Nothing in this report constitutes financial advice, investment guidance, credit underwriting direction, or a recommendation to originate, acquire, or restructure any financial instrument.
-Market conditions, performance indicators, and lender appetite are subject to change.
+Nothing in this report should be interpreted as financial advice, investment guidance, credit underwriting direction, or a recommendation to purchase, sell, or originate any security or financial instrument.
+Market conditions, performance metrics, and forecasts are subject to shifting economic, regulatory, and geopolitical factors outside the control of Cornovus Capital.